eslint/rfcs/designs/2024-per-rule-autofix-configuration/README.md

 ]
 ```

+The fix should still exist as a suggestion.
+Only autofixing (when running `eslint --fix` or editor action on save) should be disabled.

 I think that disabling autofixes for a rule that doesn't have any or doesn't exist should be a no-op.
 Just like disabling a rule that doesn't exist.
 The reasoning being that this allows much more flexible shareable configurations.
 It's still an open question whether *enabling* autofixes for a rule that doesn't exist should warn, error or be silent.